Disabled Facilities Grant

 If the changes you request aren't considered to be practical or reasonable, alternative solutions can be discussed with Adult care Connect and Direct.

 A landlord may apply on behalf of a disabled tenant.
-Six Town Housing tenants do not need to make an application for a grant, the application will be made for you.
+Six Town Housing tenants need to apply for a DFG.

 What happens next?